upsight/doctor/README.rst

     # foo.py
     from mytypes import Foo, FooId, FetchBars

+    # Note the type annotations on this function definition.
+This tells Doctor how
+    # to parse and validate parameters for routes attached to this logic function.
+    # The return type annotation will validate the response conforms to an
+    # expected definition in development environments.
+In non-development
+    # enviornments a warning will be logged.
     def get_foo(foo_id: FooId, fetch_bars: FetchBars=False) -> Foo:
         """Fetches the Foo object and optionally related bars.""" return Foo.get_by_id(foo_id, fetch_bars=fetch_bars)